phaustin/a301_eoas/notebooks/week1/radiance.md

 dF = F_\lambda d \lambda
 $$

-so we can define $\Delta E$ as the portion of the flux that is being transmitted by photons with wavelengths between
+so we can define $\Delta F$ as the portion of the flux that is being transmitted by photons with wavelengths between
 $\lambda \to \lambda + \Delta \lambda$